niladrisekhar8712/WeatherApp/README.md

 Updates weather-related variables based on the fetched data.
 Redirects to the GET '/' route to render the updated data.

-# Weather Application HTML Template Documentation
+# Weather Application HTML Template
 ## Overview
 The Weather Application HTML template is used to render weather data fetched from the server-side code onto a web page.
 This documentation provides an overview of the HTML structure and the dynamic data displayed using EJS (Embedded JavaScript) syntax.